ismailahmed0/Machine-Learning/Linear Regression/README.md

 part1.py is the model built from scratch and part2.py is the model built using existing sklearn libraries.
 Make sure to have pandas, numpy and sklearn installed.

+Logs.pdf contains logs of the trials with different parameters used and the MSE and R2 for them.
+Has plotted graphs for them as well.